ebryn/EasyIndexedDB/README.md

 ```

 If `EIDB.ERROR_LOGGING = true` (default), then you will see error information in the browser console as well.

+## Database Tracking

+Currently, only Chrome natively supports retrieving the names of the databases that aleady exists.
+If your web app allows end users to create their own databases, then you'll need to manually keep track of those databases in browsers such as Firefox.

+IF `EIDB.DATABASE_TRACKING` is set to true, EIDB will keep track of the names of databases created through EIDB in a database called "__eidb__".
+(Databases created directly though the IndexedDB API will not be tracked.)

 ## Working Closer to the IndexedDB API
 EIDB will automatically take care of some of the details of using IndexedDB (database versioning, placing a "_key" value in records when out-of-line object stores are used, creating indexes as needed, etc.).
 If this does not suite your needs, you can work at a more granular level.
 Here is an example: